SrgntBallistic/Formbot-V0/README.md

 The LDO wiring kit includes 2 Wago mounts, a Thermistor breakout PCB and an LED PCB.
 The LDO V0 repo has stls for mounting its PCBs and the wagos.
 See the Kirigami Manual for more info.

 ## Products Used
+### Phaetus Dragon HF
+This is an optional upgrade on some Formbot listings.
+It offers single hand nozzle tightening and much higher Max Flow Rate compared to the default Formbot V6 CHC nozzle.

+### Bondtech 0.4 CHT Nozzle
+This further increases the flow rate of the Dragon HF.

 ### Fabreeko cPIF V0.2 Printed Parts
 https://www.fabreeko.com/collections/v0/products/voron-v0-2-s1-printed-parts-by-pif?variant=43678271570175